 The thermal waters of Turkey are from an important geothermal source, renowned for flow rates, warm temperatures as well as physical and chemical properties.
 Wash away the stress of daily life and refresh.
 The thermal spas are also an alternative method of treating ailments and diseases.
 Read our article listing Turkey's leading thermal centers.

 The rich history of Turkey is exhibited in the many museums scattered across the country.
 Develop a closer understanding of the country by visiting museums and examining the artifacts on display.
-We recommend the Topkapi Palace Museum, Hagia Sophia Museum and the Archaeology Museum in Istanbul, the Zeugma Mosaic Museum in Gaziantep, the Mevlana Museum in Konya, the Troy Museum in Canakkale and Haci Bektas Museum in Nevsehir.
+We recommend the Topkapi Palace Museum, Hagia Sophia Mosque and the Archaeology Museum in Istanbul, the Zeugma Mosaic Museum in Gaziantep, the Mevlana Museum in Konya, the Troy Museum in Canakkale and Haci Bektas Museum in Nevsehir.

 Golfers travel from far and wide to Antalya, Ankara, Istanbul and Samsun, popular golfing destinations, with specially designed golf courses.